little-scale/mediapipe-js-osc/README.md

 # mediapipe-hands-js-osc
-Running Mediapipe Hands in JS to output to OSC
+Running Mediapipe in JS to output to OSC